covalichou/second-reality-js/src/README.md

 ---

 ## 📐 3D Engine (U2 System)
-The files prefixed with `u2_` represent the specific 3D engine used during part 02 and 22
+The files prefixed with `u2_` represent the specific 3D engine used during part 02 (spaceships in intro ) and 22 (3D city overfly)
 * `u2_main.js`, `u2_calc.js`, `u2_drawclip.js`, `u2_fillpoly.js`
-Additionnaly, U2 polygon filling functions have been completed and are re-used by part 06 (Glenz)
+Additionnaly, U2 polygon filling functions have been completed and are re-used by part 06 (Glenz)  and 10 (Techno bars)
 ---

 ## 📦 Data & Dependencies